tirta-ir/public-study-workspace/JavaScript/JavaScript - A Simplistic TCP Finite State Machine (FSM)/readme.md

 # A Simplistic TCP Finite State Machine (FSM)

-## Introduction
-This sub-repo provides a solution and explaination for a **4th Kyu Kata in Code Wars**.
-The content provided in this document is solely for the purpose of training my coding skills.

-Any explaination and description is shared for educational purposes and isn't intended for cheating on Code Wars attempt.
-Feel free to learn from it.

 ## Description
 Automatons, or Finite State Machines (FSM), are extremely useful to programmers when it comes to software design.
 You will be given a simplistic version of an FSM to code for a basic TCP session.